edgedb/edgedb/docs/guides/migrations/guide.rst

     }

-The only difference from the current schema is that we would like to change the property name ``name`` to ``nam``.

-But this time EdgeDB isn't sure what change we wanted to make.
+The only difference from the current schema is that we would like to change the property name ``name`` to ``nam``, but this time EdgeDB isn't sure what change we wanted to make.
 Did we intend to:

 - Change ``name`` to ``nam`` and keep the existing data?
 - Drop ``name`` and create a new property called ``nam``?
 - Do something else?

-So this time the non-interactive migration will fail, with some pretty nice output:
+Because of the ambiguity, this non-interactive migration will fail, but with some pretty helpful output:

 .. code-block:: edgeql-repl